HAKORADev/VODER/Guide.md

 **Technical Notes:**

-TTM+VC requires NVIDIA GPU with minimum 8GB VRAM due to the Seed‑VC stage.
-This is a composite mode that chains TTM and STS operations, so it inherits the reliability characteristics of both stages.
-Longer durations increase the chance of issues in the voice conversion stage.
+TTM+VC runs on CPU.
+This is a composite mode that chains TTM and STS operations, so it inherits the memory requirements of both stages.
+Longer durations increase the chance of issues.

+**Memory Requirements:** TTM+VC requires approximately 23GB RAM (8GB base + 15GB for ACE model).

 ---